The Wild Chicks

 Info

 Sprotte is about 12 years old and has a "gang" with her three friends Frieda, Melanie and Trude.
 Together the girls take Care of Sprottes grandmothers chickens.
 The new girl in School, Wilma, wishes to join the group, which Melanie is very unhappy about, and on top of all of that they have an on going revalisasion with a group of boys.
 Sprottes grandmother is planning on slaughtering the chickens!
-Will the Wild Chicks put Down their war with the boys?
-And Will they be able to save the chicken?
+Will the Wild Chicks be able to save them?

 Genre